Rooms & Rates

 Please note: Rooms #2 through #8 are upstairs on the second level.
 There is no elevator available.

-Pet Policy: McGee Canyon, Lake View, and Ice House are pet friendly, with a max of 2 pets.
+Pet Policy: All rooms and cabins are now pet friendly!
+Pet fee is $18 per pet per night with a max of 2 pets.

 All rooms have been upgraded and include: